hikmatfarhat-ndu/git/README.md

 If you don't have a Github account then
 1. Go to https://github.com
-2. Top right click on Signup to get the page below
+2. Top right click on "Sign up" to get the page below

 ![signup](signup.png)
 <!--